 The agile methodology involves various steps such as the feasibility study, requirement analysis, system analysis, specification, system design, development, testing, implementation, maintenance, and review.

-The most valuable benefits of employing the agile methodology are more control, better productivity, better quality, higher customer satisfaction, and higher return on investments which are some of the most important feature required in a business or an organization.
+The most valuable benefits of employing the agile methodology are more control, better productivity, better quality, higher customer satisfaction, and a higher return on investments which are some of the most important features required in a business or an organization.

 The phases involved in Agile methodology are shown in the picture below.

 The Waterfall Model was one of the first Process Models that was introduced.
 It is really simple and easy to use.
 It works just like a waterfall flowing in a downward direction.
 In this model, each phase should be completed before the execution of the next phase which means that there is no overlapping of phases.

 The Waterfall model consists of 5 phases and each phase is executed one after the other in the order: Requirement, Software design, Implementation, Testing and then Maintenance.

 In the first phase namely the requirement phase, all the requirements are defined before the testing is started.
 In the next phase namely the software design phase, the workflow of the project is designed by the developers.
 In the Implementation phase, the planned work from the Software design phase is implemented.
 Next comes the testing phase where the functionality of each module is tested as per the requirements.